LieberInstitute/smokingMouse/README.md

 <!-- badges: end -->

 Welcome to the `smokingMouse` project!
-Here you are able to access the mouse and human datasets used for the analysis of the smoking mouse LIBD project.
+Here you’ll be able to access the mouse expression data used for the analysis of the smoking-nicotine-mouse LIBD project.

 ## Overview

-This bulk RNA-sequencing project consisted of a differential expression analysis (DEA) involving 4 data types: genes, exons, transcripts and junctions.
+This bulk RNA-sequencing project consisted of a differential expression analysis (DEA) involving 4 data types: genes, exons, transcripts and exon-exon junctions.
 The main goal of this study was to explore the effects of prenatal exposure to maternal smoking and nicotine exposures on the developing mouse brain.
-As secondary objectives, this work evaluated: 1) the affected genes by each exposure on the adult female brain in order to compare offspring and adult results and 2) the effects of smoking on adult blood and brain to search for overlapping biomarkers in both tissues.
-Finally, DEGs identified in mice were compared against previously published results from a human study (Semick, S.A. et al. (2018)).
+As secondary objectives, this work
+evaluated: 1) the affected genes by each exposure on the adult female brain in order to compare offspring and adult results and 2) the effects of smoking on adult blood and brain to search for overlapping biomarkers in both tissues.
+Finally, DEGs identified in mice were compared against previously published results in human (Semick, S.A. et al. (2018) and Toikumo, S. et al. (2023)).

 The next table summarizes the analyses done at each level.